Could hypnobirthing make giving birth way easier for you?

-To images of stark, sterile hospitals with strip lighting and a person clad in a cold blue gown, legs akimbo, face drenched in sweat and howling with the animalistic fervour as though the devil himself is twisting her intestines is what most of us would probably say.
+It's a far cry from typical sterile pregnancy associations of a stark, sterile hospital with strip lighting and a person clad in a cold blue gown.
+You know, legs akimbo, face drenched in sweat and howling with such an animalistic fervour it's like the devil himself is twisting her intestines.

-Sound a little too idyllic to be true?
-Welcome to hypnobirthing: the labour practice reportedly used by Kate Middleton, adored by Fearne Cotton and loved by Jessica Alba, that wants to change the way you bring life into the world.
-Hypnobirthing: what you need to know and advice from women who've used it
+Hypnobirthing is the labour practice reportedly used by Kate Middleton, adored by Fearne Cotton and loved by Jessica Alba, that wants to change the way you bring life into the world.
+Hypnobirthing: what you need to know, including hypnobirthing techniques, hypnobirthing classes and how much it costs, plus advice from women who've used it.

 What is hypnobirthing?